-Local entertainer Zodwa Wabantu shared how she keeps her skin looking youthful!
+Local entertainer, Zodwa Wabantu shared how she keeps her skin looking youthful and radiant!

 Zodwa is the latest celebrity to try the bloody 'vampire facial' made famous by American reality star and businesswoman Kim Kardashian.